-For over half a century, academic integrity has been maintained on the Emory Campus through the student initiated and regulated Honor Code.
+For nearly a century, academic integrity has been maintained on the Emory campus through the student initiated and regulated Honor Code.

-Every student who applies to and is accepted by Emory College, as a condition of acceptance, agrees to abide by the provisions of the Honor Code so long as he or she remains a student at Emory College.
-By his or her continued attendance at Emory College, a student reaffirms his or her pledge to adhere to the provisions of the Honor Code.
+All students who apply to and are accepted by Emory College, as a condition of acceptance, agree to abide by the provisions of the Honor Code so long as they remain students at Emory College.
+By their continued attendance at Emory College, students reaffirm their pledge to adhere to the provisions of the Honor Code.

 The Undergraduate Code of Conduct provides information about the behavioral expectations relating to non-academic conduct.